 This process sends a message to each student.
-They receive it in one of the following ways:
+They receive it in the following ways:

-3. It is possible for individuals to change their preferences on how to receive messages so these defaults (1 and 2 above) may have changed.
+- As an email.
+Whether they receive an email depends on their settings.
+It is possible for individuals to change their preferences on how to receive messages so these defaults of sending emails may have changed.
 Some individuals may opt not to see any messages at all so you can’t be sure your message got to them!

 Note: There is NO subject or module context on the message – is it sent from one person (e.g., a module convenor) to another (student) so you should include the name of the module in the message to give it a context.

 - You want to send a quick personal message

 - The message is informal, quickly read and does not need to be kept